Signed in as:

 filler@godaddy.com

-Risan Studies elevates communities with global perspectives through nuanced educational programs centered around climate change environmental science and ethnomusicology.
+Risan Studies elevates high school and college student communities with global perspectives through nuanced multi-media educational programs centered around environmental studies and climate change.

 Risan Studies has developed the Cresta Alta Field Guide which is included in screenings of the Cresta Alta Film.
 The guide assists viewers in understanding the terminology and research methodology featured in Cresta Alta.